 In the 1970's and 80's a crisis occurred in preaching.
 It is believed that this crisis came about because of the historical events of American history in the latter-half of the 20th century.
 Americans after World War II were faced with the uneasy feeling that at any moment a nuclear weapon might annihilate their civilization.
 With other wars and government scandals, Americans were left wondering who was worthy of their trust and where they should put their faith.
-132 Edwards commented, "There was even a loss of confidence in the ability of language to describe reality or to convey univocal meaning.
-Eternal verities were vanishing right and left."
-133 The free love type of lifestyle of the 1960's encouraged relativism in all of its many forms.
+Bedwards commented, There was even a loss of confidence in the ability of language to describe reality or to convey univocal meaning.
+Eternal verities were vanishing right and left.
+The free love type of lifestyle of the 1960's encouraged relativism in all of its many forms.
 People were left wondering how they should make sense of the chaotic world they lived in.
 Unfortunately many abandoned the values they had once treasured and sought for happiness in the material world.

-134 past.
+At this time preachers began to feel that the old styles of preaching were no longer as effective as they had been in the past.
 The people to whom they were preaching were somehow different than the people they had encountered in the previous generation.
 Edwards described this time period when he wrote, "In the anxious uncertainty that characterized this period, there was also widespread dis-ease among clergy about the effectiveness of preaching."135 Some preachers even doubted whether preaching could have a meaningful impact upon people's lives anymore.
 136 This spurred preachers into making a change that would benefit their congregations and help them make sense of the world they lived in.
 In order to make sense of someone's story, preachers began to implement stories as a form of preaching.
 Edwards explained, "A number of Homileticians' suggestions about what should be done instead of preaching in the traditional mode have centered on some concept of story or narrative.
 All of a sudden in 1980, at least three proposals of this sort were made, suggesting that the time had come for the homiletical community to reappraise the role of narrative in sermons."137 In other words, during the 1980's there was a huge resurgence of narrative style preaching.